JoseRosique/netpratice/README.md

 <html>
 <body>
   <p>
     This project is designed to help you gain practical experience in configuring small-scale networks and understanding TCP/IP addressing.
-It consists of 10 levels or exercises that need to be completed and submitted via a Git repository.
+It consists of 10 levels or exercises that need to be completed.
   </p>
   <h2>Getting Started:</h2>
   <ol>